citrez/Everything-I-Know/thing-to-do.md

 Be as speicific as possible.
 Making subpoints where if needed.
 Focus on how and what, not just high level goals.
 This list is in descending order of importance.

-1. Make Eli trading strategy.
+1. Make simple trading strategy using ig-markets-api-python-library repo
 1. Update Blog.
     1. Create image gallery for about me
 1. Make basic IG trading bot.